Associate Assistant Principal - Inclusion

 ✨Understand the Role

 Make sure you have a clear understanding of the responsibilities of the Associate Assistant Principal for Inclusion.
-Familiarise yourself with the SEND strategy, EAL provision, and how to support students with diverse needs.
-This will help you articulate your vision for inclusion during the interview.
+Familiarise yourself with the SEND strategy and how it aligns with the Academy Development Plan, as well as the importance of inclusive practices.

 ✨Showcase Your Experience